lindaxeva/datablix/README.md

 ---
 # 11. Testing, Iterations & Improvements

-Datablix evolved through repeated testing against real research scenarios.
-Testing surfaced both technical behaviours and broader workflow limitations, leading to changes in how research was prompted, conducted, imported, reconciled, reviewed, and preserved.
+Datablix evolved through repeated testing across the research lifecycle of each project company.
+This process surfaced both technical issues and broader workflow limitations, informing improvements to how research was prompted, conducted, imported, reconciled, reviewed, and preserved.

 Some of the most important iterations were not simply bug fixes.
 They were **solution-design decisions** shaped by research quality, reliability, operating cost, traceability, and the need to preserve human judgment.

-## Major Workflow Iterations
+## Major Workflow Iterations & Improvements

 | Finding / Constraint | What It Revealed | Design Response |
 |---|---|---|